CERTIFICATE OF INCORPORATION AND BYLAWS

-A. Members enrolled in local Leagues may organize inter-League organizations, hereinafter referred to as ILOs, in order to promote the purposes of the League and to take action on county, metropolitan or regional governmental matters.
+A. State and/or Local Leagues may organize inter-League organizations, hereinafter referred to as ILOs, in order to promote the purposes of the League and to take action on county, metropolitan or regional governmental matters.

 B. The national board shall recognize ILOs that fulfill requirements of the national board.

 Sec.
 3. Member-at-Large Units.
 Member-at-large units may be formed by state Leagues in areas where circumstances dictate such organization.
 Rules and procedures for the formation and operation of such units shall be the responsibility of the state League.